Sölden Ski Resort

 • Vibrant après ski and nightlife.

-• Several good restaurant options in town.
+• Several good restaurant options in town & on the mountain.

 Cons